Watching hard-earned traffic vanish from your site without a trace can be incredibly frustrating.

 Each strategy in this guide works on its own.
 But the real power comes when they work together.

-You can have WPChat warming up and qualifying visitors, OptinMonster intercepting the ones who are about to leave, and your lead magnets giving every visitor a genuine reason to say yes.
+You could have WPChat warming up and qualifying visitors, OptinMonster intercepting the ones about to leave, and your lead magnets giving every visitor a solid reason to say yes.

 That’s not a collection of tactics.
 That’s a lead capture system.

-The best part?
-You don’t have to build all of it today.
-Start with Strategy 1, get your WPChat widget live, and watch what happens when visitors can reach you on the app they already have on their phone.
+And the best news?
+You don’t have to build all of it right now.
+Just pick Strategy 1, get your WPChat widget live, and then just see what happens when people can actually connect with you on an app they already have open on their phone.

-Most of your visitors will leave without saying a word.
-That’s the reality of the 98% problem, but you now have a complete system to change that.
+Most of your visitors are just going to leave without saying a word.
+That’s the harsh reality of the 98% problem, but now you’ve got a complete system to actually change that.

-You know how to meet visitors on the apps they already use, warm them up before they ever talk to you, intercept them at the moment they’re about to leave, and offer them something genuinely worth staying for.
+You know how to meet visitors on the apps they already use, warm them up before they ever talk to you, intercept them right as they’re about to leave, and offer them something truly worth sticking around for.

 Ready to start generating leads and converting visitors?
 Sign up for WPChat today!